franztao/franztao.File.io/SCLE/CSLE_note.md

 - [x] COSE ()becasue of the time's limitation,COSE return a near- [ ] optimal answer)
 - [x] KSP (pthread problem,pthred_cancel)

-20161012
-KSP get no answer when its code is put after other. result- [ ] >APSum
-Count of SRLG between the AP/BP there exist a paper which use the method put by me solve the multi- [ ] objection find many testcase in these paper.

 20161016
 COSE runtime time exceed 10s